vfonic/webflow_sync/README.md

 ```
 Your WebFlow collection `slug` in this case should be `"featured-articles"`.

+### Sync a Rails model with the custom collection

 If collection `slug` does not match the Rails model collection name, you can still sync with WebFlow collection, but need to specify collection slug for each `CreateItemJob` and `UpdateItemJob` call.
 If not specified, model name is used as a default slug name.
+You would also need to:
+* remove included `WebflowSync::ItemSync`,
+* to have `as_webflow_json` and `webflow_site_id` methods defined on the model, and
+* create custom `after_commit` callbacks for create, update and destroy actions.

  1. `model_name` - Rails model that has `webflow_site_id` and `webflow_item_id` columns
  2. `collection_slug` - slug of the WebFlow collection